SOLAS-TTRPG/SOLAS/Settings/Create Your Own/Create Your Own.md

 Explain them here.
 What makes it unique and fun?

 # Adventures
-Got specific modules that you've cooked up?
+Got specific stories that you've cooked up?
 List them here!
-You should probably keep each of these in a separate folder inside Modules.
+You should probably keep each of these in a separate folder inside Adventures.

 # World Lore and History
 This should be at the end, because it can get fairly lengthy.